 - Patriot Day – September 11th (flown half staff all day)

 - D-Day Anniversary – June 6th (flag flown half staff all day)

 - Pearl Harbor Day – December 7th (flag flown half staff all day)

 - Any day memorializing Fallen Military, First Responder (police and firefighter) or highly-regarded Federal Public Office Servant (flag flown half staff all day)

-If you want to leave your U.S. flag into the night, you need to illuminate it.
-Otherwise, you’ll need to retire Old Glory each night at sunset and hoist her at sunrise or 8:00 am.
+If you want to leave your U.S. flag out at night, you need to illuminate it.
+Otherwise, you’ll need to retrieve Old Glory each night at sunset and hoist her at sunrise or 8:00 am.

 |Solar-Powered Flagpole Light||2-in-1 Flag Solar Light Bracket||Solar Star Patriotic Flag Light Design|

 What flags can I fly from my RV?

 Most campgrounds will allow you to fly any flag you wish from your RV.
 However, some private campgrounds are now limiting which flags you can fly.

 For example, some RV parks and campgrounds may ban flags or flags that make a political or controversial statement.